open-learning-commons/MetaCAugs.org/pages/01.home/default.md

 - co-design and participate in sense-making games
 - meet people involved in a wide range of groups / projects / networks

-You can also follow along by [subscribing to our weekly newsletter ](http://eepurl.com/hch8Y5)
+You can also follow along by [subscribing to our newsletter ](http://eepurl.com/hch8Y5)

 [![hackmd-github-sync-badge](https://hackmd.io/GyCzx_xYTvq0ynrn8D_LaA/badge)](https://hackmd.io/GyCzx_xYTvq0ynrn8D_LaA)